NWhite12/task_scheduling_app/readme.md

 - [TornadoFX](https://edvin.gitbooks.io/tornadofx-guide/)

 ## Contributing / Reporting issues
-For [Contributing](https://github.com/NickJWhite12/task_scheduling_app/pulls), please create a pull request with the title ether being 'New Feature' or the title that was used when reporting the issue.
+For [Contributing](https://github.com/NickJWhite12/task_scheduling_app/pulls), please create a pull request with the title either being 'New Feature' or the title that was used when reporting the issue.
 The pull request should be with a testing branch and not with 'main'.
-Any pull request that merges with main will odds are be denied.
+Any pull requests that merge with main will likely be denied.

-For [reporting issues](https://github.com/NickJWhite12/task_scheduling_app/issues), we are using the built in reporting system that github provides.
+For [reporting issues](https://github.com/NickJWhite12/task_scheduling_app/issues), we are using the built-in reporting system that github provides.
 Any bugs or suggestions to the application should be placed there.

 ## License
 - [Kotlin](https://kotlinlang.org/docs/reference/faq.html)